Ghohsty/WriteUps/HTB - OSCP Like/index.md

 ---
-title: Hack the Box Labs
+title: Hack the Box OSCP Like
 layout: default
-nav_order: 2
+nav_order: 3
 has_children: true
 ---